Kyle Hendricks: 2024: Final season in Chicago

+Los Angeles Angels

+2025: Final MLB season

+On November 6, 2024, Hendricks signed a one-year, $2.5 million contract with the Los Angeles Angels.
+On June 7, 2025, Hendricks pitched against Seattle Mariners and recorded his 100th career win.
+Ron Washington praised Hendricks' performance, noting that he is doing much better than what his ERA shows.
+In 31 starts for Los Angeles, he logged an 8-10 record and 4.76 ERA with 114 strikeouts across 164 2/3 innings pitched.

+Hendricks announced his retirement from Major League Baseball on November 10, 2025.

 Personal life

 Hendricks grew up in San Juan Capistrano, California.
 His father, John, is a golf pro; his mother, Ann Marie, is a medical management consultant.
 He earned his bachelor's degree in economics from Dartmouth College in December 2013, after completing his coursework in the winter of 2012 and fall of 2013.
 Hendricks is nicknamed "The Professor" by his teammates and fans.
 The nickname is not only a reference to Hendricks's Ivy League education, but also an homage to Greg Maddux, who also sported the same nickname.
 Hendricks chose "Hendo" as his nickname for the Players Weekend during the 2017 season.

 Hendricks married longtime girlfriend Emma Cain in November 2017.